 Example Study Plan

-Indicative Study Plan Core Courses PROJMGMT 5021: Applied Project Management I
+Indicative Study Plan Core Courses PROJMGNT 5004: Risk Assessment and Management (3 Units)

 Electives Courses to the value of six units from the following (when taking the Applied track):

 PROJMGNT 7012: Project Governance and Contracts (3 Units)